yuya-takeyama/mr_mongo/README.md

 # Mr. Mongo

-MapReduce framework for MongoDB using Ruby
+MapReduce framework for MongoDB using Ruby DSL

 ## Installation